e2fyi/kubeflow-aws/pipelines/README.md

 ## Folder structure

-`crds` folder references the crds manifest in the kubeflow pipelines repo so they can be deployed separately.
-The reason for this is `crd` is cluster resource and shared by multiple namespaces.
+`cluster-scoped-resources` folder references the `cluster-scoped-resources` manifest in the kubeflow pipelines repo so they can be deployed separately.
+The reason for this is `cluster-scoped-resources` is cluster resource and shared by multiple namespaces.
 If they are merged as a single `kustomize` deployment, it will potentially affect other deployments when we destroy.
 This is to help users that want to deploy multiple kubeflow pipelines in different namespaces.